1st day: Ouarzazate – Dades Gorges

 3rd day: Merzouga – Agdez

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
-The itinerary continues to the Dra’a Valley via the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
-In the afternoon the journey takes us to Tansikht to drive along the ancient caravan route and discover the real Dra’a Valley with its huge palm trees and ancient villages.
-At the end of the afternoon, we stop in Agdez for the night in a kasbah.
+The itinerary continues to the Dra’a Valley along a southern route via the village of Tazzarine (featured in the film ‘Babel’), and on to N’Qob for lunch.
+In the afternoon the journey takes us to Tansikht where we cross the Dra’a River, which forms the longest river valley in Morocco.
+Tell the driver to show you the dinosaur footprints at the side of the road just after the Tansikht turning north.
+You then drive along the ancient caravan route and discover the real Dra’a Valley with its huge palm trees and ancient villages.
+At the end of the afternoon, we stop in Agdez for the night.

 4th day: Agdz – Agadir